Reviews You Can Rely On

 Consider Ease of Use

-You might be thinking, “it's a hose, how hard can it be?”
+You might think, “It's a hose, how hard can it be?”
 And you'd be partially right — hoses are a pretty straightforward bunch.
-All of the garden hoses we tested function very similarly, and most of the expandable ones do as well.
-However, there are some little quirks and differences that give certain models a more streamlined feel or make them better suited to certain tasks.
-Perhaps the most important ease of use aspect to consider (after storage) is the dreaded kink.
+All of the garden hoses we tested function similarly, and most expandable ones do as well.
+However, some little quirks and differences give certain models a more streamlined feel or make them better suited to certain tasks.
+Perhaps the dreaded kink is the most important ease-of-use aspect to consider (after storage).
 Material and build are the two main factors that dictate how well your hose will resist kinking, and hoses with thicker sidewalls and stiffer materials will perform better here.
 If they do kink, high material resiliency will help them recover their shape better and not form what is called a “kink memory.”
 Polyurethane hoses are generally better at resisting kinks, followed by rubber models, while vinyl hoses are the most kink-prone in our experience.
-Expandable and coil-style hoses are almost impossible to kink or tangle with normal use.
+Expandable and coil-style hoses are almost impossible to kink or tangle normally.
 So, as long as you don't stretch them too far, they should be safe.

 We prefer oversized hex-shaped couplings like the one seen here on the Eley.
 It is easier to screw on tightly on the first go.